gitter-lab/SINGE-supplemental/README.md

 - `I` : number of iterations (I=100)
 - `R` : number of trials over which SCODE output is averaged (R=1000).
 ### Output
-- `meanA.txt' : Represents the adjacency matrix obtained from the average output of `R` SCODE trials
+- `meanA.txt` : Represents the adjacency matrix obtained from the average output of `R` SCODE trials

 ## Jump3
-We parallelize the Jump3 implementation to speed up the processing time using high-throught computing.
+We parallelize the Jump3 implementation to speed up the processing time using high-throughput computing.
 An equivalent version of the Jump3 code we used can be obtained from \url{https://github.com/vahuynh/Jump3} (git commit 03a7e86d82f2383c56fd11c658dfce574fbf1a1a).
 Because Jump3 did not terminate in a reasonable amount of time on the full Retinoic Acid-driven Differentiation dataset, we reduced the dataset by arbitrarily dropping cells with probability 0.5.
 We use only the ordering information in Jump3 with the assigned obsTimes increasing from 0 to `C-1` from the earliest cell to the latest cell, where `C` is the number of cells in the dataset.
 ```